chr15m/sitefox/README.md

 Note: the `error.log` is not written by default, you need to enable it by calling `(logging/bind-console-to-file)`.
 This will rebind stdout to "tee" into the logfile `./logs/error.log` as well as printing to stdout.

+### Live reloading

+Live reloading is supported using both `nbb` and `shadow-cljs`.
+It is enabled by default when using the npm create scripts.
+Examples have more details.

 ## Who